eddorre/skills/README.md

 # Code Explanation Skills

-This repository contains Codex skills for understanding code changes after a burst of building.
+This repository contains agent skills for understanding an unfamiliar codebase, explaining recent code changes, and turning that explanation into an interactive walkthrough.

 - `unvibe`: create a source-grounded Markdown report that explains what changed at several audience depths.
 - `teach-diff`: walk through a code change interactively, one section at a time.